Part 1 – What your membership provides

 All the circumstances detailed above must arise out of your practice of medicine, dentistry or an allied health profession and must occur during the period of your membership of MDDUS.
 There is no limit on the amount paid in respect of any one claim and no excess or deductible is applied that has to be met by you.

-Notes: (i) For those working exclusively in the NHS additional protection is available.
-Click here for further details on Category 1 and 2 work. (ii) Those involved with professional football teams should click here for further information.
+Notes: (i) For doctors and dentists employed or contracted to work exclusively in the NHS, and who are indemnified by the NHS for clinical work performed under their contract, additional protection is available.
+Click here for further details on Category 1 and 2 work. (ii) Those involved with professional football teams or other elite or professional sport should click here for further information.

-- Any liability which is covered by, or would but for anything done or not done by you be covered by, an indemnity provided by the National Health Service or by any health board, hospital trust or other public authority.
+- Any liability which is covered by, or would but for anything done or not done by you be covered by, an indemnity provided by the National Health Service or by any health board, hospital trust or other public authority or employer's indemnity arrangements.

 - Personal conduct that does not arise from the practice of medicine, dentistry or an allied health profession.
 Click here for further detailed guidance.